1 Legal and enforcement framework

 - withdraw from the investment within seven days of sending the order or in the event of a change of control of the issuer.

-With regard to peer-to-peer lending, the Bank of Italy (BoI) Provisions for Non-banks' Collection of Savings establish the conditions to be satisfied by subjects other than banks to collect savings from the public:
+With regard to peer-to-peer lending, the BoI Provisions for Non-banks' Collection of Savings establish the conditions to be satisfied by subjects other than banks to collect savings from the public:

 - For portal managers, the receipt of funds to be deposited in payment accounts, as well as those related to the issuance of electronic money, does not amount to the collection of public saving; and